We’re hiring Facility Operations Specialists in Seldovia, AK (1), Oxford, MD (1), and Charleston, SC (3).

 What We Are Doing

-Through our Community Vulnerability Assessment Portfolio, each year we identify one community or region and work with local partners and their stakeholders to assess community climate vulnerability (e.g., social vulnerability, flood hazard).
+Through our Community Vulnerability Assessment Portfolio, we serve one community or region each year and work with local partners and their stakeholders to assess community climate vulnerability (e.g., social vulnerability, flood hazard).
+At NCCOS, we define vulnerability as “the propensity or predisposition of assets to be adversely affected by hazards” (U.S. Climate Resilience Toolkit).
 Working with partners directly ensures that results are locally tailored and relevant for effective, equitable planning.
 This work provides information to better protect, advance, and manage climate change impacts within local communities.
+Our assessments identify the co-occurrence of hazard exposure with socioeconomic, structural, and geographic vulnerability.

 Our Approach to Research